How to Treat Dog Mange

 As mentioned above, this type of mange is short-lived.
 It will usually run its course and and die in about 3 weeks.

-Bathing your dog with a mild, organic shampoo such as Earthbath All Natural Shampoo should help.
+Bathing your dog with a mild, organic shampoo such as Tropiclean Oatmeal Shampoo should help.
 You can also search your dog for these red mites and remove them in the bath just like you would with a case of fleas.

 Without knowing it, Demodectic mange is probably what you had in mind when you began researching how to treat dog mange as it is by far the most common type.